 When you are using the font, it comes with creatine pros. it includes :

-- Here you get the large variety as compared to web-safe fonts which gives you much more to be experimental and creative in email.
-You can also get the flexibility for choosing an attractive font that is on-brand, showing the personality, and also adding a much better brand experience.
+- Here you get a large variety as compared to web-safe fonts, which gives you much more to be experimental and creative in email.
+You can also get the flexibility of choosing an attractive font that is on-brand, showing the personality, and also adding a much better brand experience.

-- It’s not accepted that easily, a lot of email service providers don’t support the fonts.
-You can get certain email providers like iOS Mail, Apple Mail, Outlook app, and Google Android, however, it’s not in the Gmail app.
+- It’s not accepted that easily; many email service providers don’t support fonts.
+You can get certain email providers like iOS Mail, Apple Mail, Outlook app, and Google Android.
+However, it’s not in the Gmail app.

 - Web fonts are now becoming famous, but it’s not suitable when it comes to bulk email campaigns until all email providers recognize them.

-Monospace fonts are essentially for the typewriter fonts.
+Monospace fonts are essentially typewriter fonts.
 The letter, as well as the character, takes the same amount of horizontal space.

-The pros you get are great if you are looking to add a minimalistic feel to your email.
+The pros you get are great if you want to add a minimalistic feel to your email.

 However, some of the cons that you can consider are

-- Monospace fonts are not supported by all email providers, so if you are serious about using Thai fonts, make sure you adjust the line space to your body copy so it can be easy to read.
+- All email providers do not support monospace fonts, so if you are serious about using Thai fonts, make sure you adjust the line space to your body copy so it can read easily.

 List Of Best Email Fonts To Use For The Campaign

-There are certain typeface fonts that are proven and considered as the best choices if you are going for the email.
+Certain typeface fonts are proven and considered the best choices if you are going for email.